RikkaApps/websites/appops/guide/technical/system_behaviors.md

 | Deny                       | ignore         |
 | **(Not yet set)**          | **ignore**     |

-In addition:
+#### Other behaviors on Android 11

-* Setting `package mode` is invalid.
+* Setting `package mode` is invalid
-* When setting `uid mode`, it is invalid if the set value does not match to the runtime permission status.
+* When setting `uid mode`, it is invalid if the set value does not match to the runtime permission status
-* Under certain circumstances (for example, after installing an app), the system will reset the appops of all apps to a state that matches the runtime permissions.
+* Under certain circumstances (for example, install an app), the system will reset the appops of **all apps** to states that match runtime permissions

 ### Old version App Ops (before v5.0.0) does not work properly since Android 10